Asgrow: History

 In 2012, Asgrow started its National Yield Contest for soybean producers.
 The contest winner produces the most soybeans and farmers nationwide have opportunity to learn more about the latest seed technologies and production practices.

 In 2018, Bayer AG acquired Monsanto, and Asgrow became a brand of Bayer Crop Science.

 Products

 Asgrow seeds feature many Monsanto technologies including RoundUp-Ready 2 Yield.
 Asgrow sold sunflower, corn, alfalfa, spring canola, and winter canola.
 Now the brand solely consists of soybean varieties with various yield protection technologies from Monsanto and third parties (such as BASF) in conjunction with Dekalb.
+Monsanto, had been accused of causing Asgrow to breach two soybean research and development agreements with DuPont and the termination of another collaborative R&D agreement with AgrEvo to hinder the development of competing herbicide tolerant seed trait.